Nissan Mass Air Flow Sensor | Symptoms | Cleaning | Troubleshooting

 Procedure

-Locate a mass airflow sensor in the engine bay.
-The Nissan MAF sensor is located next to the engine air filter housing, typically on the driver’s side.
+Look at the MAF sensor in the engine bay.
+In Nissan, it is fixed next to the engine air filter housing, which is typically on the driver’s side.

-- Unplug the electrical connector from your Nissan mass airflow sensor.
+- Unplug the connector of the MAF sensor.

-- Watch the following video on removing the air filter box to access the MAF sensor.
+- Watch the following video on how to remove the air filter housing to access the MAF sensor.

-If your check engine light is still on, use an OBD2 scanner to clear any stored codes in the ECU.
+If the engine light is still On in the cluster, use an OBD2 scanner to clear any stored codes in the ECU.

-Cleaning the MAF sensor on a Nissan is easy and takes less than ten minutes.
+Cleaning the MAF sensor on a Nissan takes less than ten minutes.

 - Pull the hood release and open the hood.